Angel0po/EDA_BON-AO/README.md

   ![image](https://github.com/user-attachments/assets/f4baaafa-c029-41b7-a77d-1652b8935d52)

   Upon inspection, their key and beats per minute do not match the other values.
-Upon research, the correct bpm for this song is 94, according to (Gateway, 2024), and it is also closer to the other musical attributes from the same source.
+Upon research, the correct bpm for this song is 94, according to Gateway (2024), and it is also closer to the other musical attributes from the same source.
 Fortunately, it also includes the higher number of recorded song statistics between the two indicating that this is the latest data log of the track.

 To drop the wrong instance, which is indexed at 482, the code is used below: